Invariants of hyperbolic 3-manifolds in relative group homology: Zickert's relative class revisited

-\begin{proof} In Subsection~\ref{ssec:beta.P} the inclusion $\widehat{Y}\to\hypc$ is a developing map of the geometric representation $\bar{\rho}\co\hg{M}\to\PSL{\C}$.
-Using the bijection between the set of horospheres and $\Xspb$ given in \eqref{eq:horo.XP} the map $\Phi$ given in \eqref{eq:Phi} corresponds to a \emph{decoration} of $\bar{\rho}$.
-So $\Phi$ not only endows each $3$--simplex of $M$ with the shape of a decorated simplex, but also gives the $\dsubgr$--equivariant map $\psi_P$ in \eqref{eq:hYtoEGFP}.
-This induces the map $\widehat{\psi}_P\co\widehat{M}\to\BGF[\fami(P)]{G}$.
-Composing the homomorphism on complexes induced by $\widehat{\psi}_P$ with the isomorphism of complexes of Corollary~\ref{cor:iso.complex} we get
+In Subsection~\ref{ssec:beta.P} the inclusion $\widehat{\hyp}\to\hypc$ is a developing map of the geometric representation $\bar{\rho}\co\hg{M}\to\PSL{\C}$.
+Using the bijection between the set of horospheres and $\Xspb$ given in \eqref{eq:horo.XP} there is a one-to-one correspondence between \emph{decorations} of $\bar{\rho}$ and the $\dsubgr$-equivariant maps $\Phi$ given in \eqref{eq:Phi}.
+So $\Phi$ endows each ideal $3$--simplex of $\widehat{\hyp}$ with the shape of a decorated simplex, via the homomorphism